 We utilize an income approach to estimate the fair value of each reporting unit.
 We selected this method because we believe it most appropriately measures our income producing assets.
 We considered using the market approach and cost approach, but concluded they were not appropriate in valuing our reporting units given the lack of relevant and available market comparisons.
 The income approach is based on the projected cash flows, which are discounted to their present value using discount rates which consider the timing and risk of the forecasted cash flows.
 We believe that this approach is appropriate because it provides a fair value estimate based upon the reporting units' expected long-term operating cash performance.
 This approach also mitigates the impact of the cyclical trends occurring in the industry.
 Fair value is estimated using internally-developed forecasts and assumptions.
 The discount rate used is the average estimated value of a market participant's cost of capital and debt, derived using customary market metrics.
 Other significant assumptions include terminal value margin rates, future capital expenditures, and changes in future working capital requirements.
 We also compare and reconcile our overall fair value to our market capitalization.
 Although there are inherent uncertainties related to the assumptions used and to our application of these assumptions to this analysis, we believe the income approach provides a reasonable estimate of the fair value of our reporting units.
 The foregoing assumptions to a large degree were consistent with our long-term performance, with limited exceptions.
 We believe our future investments for capital expenditures as a percent of revenue will remain similar to the historical rates as a percentage of sales in future years.
 Our investments are expected to relate to equipment replacements and new product line manufacturing equipment needs, and to keep our information technology infrastructure robust.
-We also believe long-term receivables will decrease as we grow.
-We
+These assumptions could deviate materially from actual results.

-We perform an analysis of goodwill on an annual basis.
-We complete this annual analysis during our third quarter of each fiscal year, based on the goodwill amount as of the first business day of our third quarter in fiscal 2015, 2014, and 2013.
-The result of our analysis indicated no goodwill impairment existed for fiscal years 2015, 2014, and 2013.
+We perform an analysis of goodwill on an annual basis, and is tested for impairment more frequently if events or changes in circumstances indicate that an asset might be impaired.
+We complete this annual analysis during our third quarter of each fiscal year, based on the goodwill amount as of the first business day of our third quarter in fiscal 2016, 2015, and 2014.
+The result of our analysis indicated no goodwill impairment existed for fiscal years 2016, 2015, and 2014.